Strangers in the Night (film)

+directed by Anthony Mann, with a screenplay by Bryant Ford and Paul Gangelin.

 Plot

 Sgt.
 Johnny Meadows is wounded in battle in the South Pacific during World War Two.
 While recuperating, he reads a book donated to the Red Cross by Rosemary Blake, who has written her name and address inside.
 He corresponds with her, and as pen pals they fall in love.
 Back in the States after being discharged, Johnny boards a train headed to the town in which Rosemary lives and meets Dr. Leslie Ross, a woman reading the same book.
 Leslie is going to the same town, where she is taking over another doctor's practice.
 Unbeknownst to Johnny, she already met Rosemary's mother.

 Johnny and Leslie spend time together and, just as he begins asking her if she knows Rosemary, train cars ahead of them derail.
 Johnny assists the doctor as she cares for the injured.
 Afterwards, they share a cab into town.

 The next day, as the doctor settles into her practice, Johnny drives up the high hill to Rosemary's house.
 He meets the old and disabled homeowner, Rosemary's mother, and her assistant, Ivy Miller.
 Mrs. Blake and Miller say that Rosemary is away, but will return soon, and Mrs. Blake invites him to stay.
 The next day, Mrs. Blake shows Johnny a portrait of Rosemary.
 From the style in which the painting is done, Johnny believes he knows the artist but cannot remember his name.

 After days of Rosemary not showing up, and no satisfactory answers forthcoming from either Mrs. Blake or Miller, who seems nervous about the situation, Johnny leaves for San Francisco.
 He recalled the artist's name and that he had worked with him in the city before the war.
 Meanwhile, Miller attempts to divulge to Dr. Ross what is happening, but her nervousness stops her.
 Dr. Ross and her nurse suspect something unusual is happening in the mansion, but because Mrs. Blake was dismissive of the doctor during an initial consultation on her first day in town, they take no action.